 Merchants add a fee on all purchases while offering a discount to customers who pay with cash.
 The fee offsets or eliminates the merchants increased business expenses, including credit card processing fees.
 Gas stations that display one price for credit and another for cash are running a reverse cash discount.

-How does a cash discount work?
+How does a cash discount reduce processing costs?

 To summarize: